How to wish someone Happy Birthday, 7 Artsy Tips!

 After I graduated college, I felt especially lonely.
 You go from being surrounded by many curious and exotic people to a much smaller group.
 And then, you realize working 9-5 means you have even less time to spend with friends.
 I found this list of 50 Ways to Spend Time Alone on Pinterest.
 I hope you can use it and learn to love spending time alone as much as I have.

-There are many words to describe art, but an artist statement proves unique because it comes directly from the creator.
+In this sense, writing a clear, optimized, and creative artist statement can add value to your artwork.
+There are many words to describe art, but an artist statement is unique because it comes directly from the creator.
+These are your words to describe art.

 You, the artist, have the chance to tell the world what your art really means.
 You are the one to give your art value.